 "We both recognized the need for more speed and space for crops in the area," says Merchandiser Joel Endorf, who came to the new facility from an ADM elevator in Fremont, NE.
-"We had been looking at sites about five miles apart, so it made sense to pool our capital into a single project."
+"We had been looking at sites

 C&A bulk weigh loadout scale rated at 80,000 bph has loaded 110-car trains in as fast as 8-1/2 hours.
 Ground photos by Ed Zdrojewski.